 Work in term 1 intensifies the technique work introduced in previous movement classes whilst also allowing students to generate original compositions.
 Sessions emphasising technique will focus on dynamism, spaciousness, complexity and detail.
 Composition classes will introduce students to choreographic principles and employ a variety of themes to explore the use of space, structure, and metaphor in creating effective performance material.

 Work in term 2 advances the technique work explored in term1 and places increased emphasis on the complexity and length of phrases, as well as heightened demands on clarity of movement and expression.
 Students will be expected to learn at an increased pace and adapt kinaesthetic information to create original material.
 Composition classes will include viewing and analysing performances to allow students to apply principles derived from outside sources to their own creative practice and in a range of artistic contexts.

-Autumn Term Spring Term Summer Term Spring Term Module Credits Module CA201 - The Ensemble Assessment of process and performance 15 Module CA204 - Busi Performer Lectures and Being a 10 Module CA207 - Performance Review and Analysis Assessment of participation, presentation and written assignment workshops 10 Module CA209 - The Devised Piece Assessment of process performance and writte assignment 5, 20

-Module CA210 - Action, Reaction & Creation Assessment of process of creation and presentation of work in the autumn and spring terms 15 Module CA211 - Circus Discipline Level 1 Assessment of Circus Discipline work in each te rm 35 Module CA212 - Movement and Composition 1 Assessment of process of creation and presentation of work in the autumn and spring terms 15
+Foundation Degree Year 2 Module and Credit Structure Autumn Term Spring Term Summer Term Module Credits Module CA201 - The Ensemble Assessment of process and performance - 15 Module CA204 - Bus Performer Lectures and workshops Assessment of website 10 Module CA207 - Performance Review and Analysis Assessment of participation, presentation and written assignment 10 Module CA209 - The Devised Piece Assessment of procest performance and writt assignment SS, 20 Module CA210 - Acti Creation Assessment of process presentation of work in spring terms s of creation and 15 Module CA211 - Circ us Discipline Level 1 Discipline work in each term 35 Module CA212 - Mov Composition 1 Assessment of process presentation of work in spring terms s of creation and 15